 On the other hand, traditional office spaces often feature:

-With the growing popularity of office rooms for rent in West Ashley, SC, many types of businesses and people are inhabiting these spaces, from popular companies to self-starters and everyone in between.
+With the growing popularity of office rooms for rent Near West Ashley, SC, many types of businesses and people are inhabiting these spaces, from popular companies to self-starters and everyone in between.
 Here is a quick glance at some of the most common professionals using The Runway's co-working office space.

 Yes, you read that correctly.
 Remote work is often associated with Zoom calls and home offices, but remote employees can benefit greatly from co-working offices.
 Most remotely-employed workers enjoy having more freedom but want to use it responsibly.
 They choose co-working spaces because, unlike working from home, they benefit from socialization, structure, and the ability to brainstorm with others.